We’ve put together a list of our favourite Australian winter holiday destinations.

 Victoria’s Mt Hotham is considered the best place in the country for powder snow, but Falls Creek, Mt Buffalo and Mt Buller are all popular destinations as well.

-As far as costs go, a snow trip is one of the more expensive holiday options, but the trip is definitely worth the money if you’re a fan of skiing or snowboarding.
+As far as costs go, a snow trip is one of the more expensive winter holiday destinations, but the trip is definitely worth the money if you’re a fan of skiing or snowboarding.